Skip to content

 Integration Assessment

-VIP Connect is the underlying integration standard — a server-to-server XML protocol that originated in the Global Payments era.
-There is no public REST API, no GraphQL, no published SDK packages on npm or pypi, no GitHub organization, no public developer portal you can browse without a partner agreement.
-The newer iGaming SDK launched in May 2023 wraps VIP Connect with pre-built cashier UI components and adds SameDay ACH, Real Time Payments (RTP), FedNow and risk enhancements without requiring operator-side development.
-The SDK is still distributed through the partner portal, not as open packages.
-For major operators (DraftKings, FanDuel, BetMGM, Caesars) the VIP Connect integration is already built into their internal payment stacks — adding Pavilion to a new state is a configuration change, not a new integration.
-For new or smaller operators, integration is 4-8 weeks of custom work plus a Pavilion certification cycle.
-Onboarding adds 8-16 weeks because each state regulatory approval is sequential — Pavilion submits paperwork to each commission, the commission performs background checks, then approves.
-Compared to Trustly with a single REST API rated Excellent for documentation or Nuvei's developer portal with full open SDKs across iOS, Android, React Native and server frameworks, Pavilion's integration experience is decades behind.
+VIP Connect is the underlying integration standard, a server-to-server XML protocol that originated in the Global Payments era.
+There is no public REST API, no GraphQL, no published SDK packages on npm or pypi, no GitHub organization and no public developer portal you can browse without a partner agreement.
+The newer iGaming SDK launched in May 2023 wraps VIP Connect with pre-built cashier UI components and adds SameDay ACH, Real Time Payments (RTP), FedNow and risk enhancements without requiring operator-side development, though the SDK is still distributed through the partner portal rather than as open packages.
+For major operators (DraftKings, FanDuel, BetMGM, Caesars) the VIP Connect integration is already built into their internal payment stacks, so adding Pavilion to a new state is a configuration change rather than a new integration.
+For new or smaller operators, integration is 4-8 weeks of custom work plus a Pavilion certification cycle, and onboarding adds 8-16 weeks because each state regulatory approval is sequential: Pavilion submits paperwork to each commission, the commission performs background checks, then approves.
+Against Trustly with a single REST API rated Excellent for documentation, or Nuvei's developer portal with full open SDKs across iOS, Android, React Native and server frameworks, Pavilion's integration experience is decades behind.
 The lack of competitive pressure in regulated US gaming ACH is the obvious explanation.

 Risk & Compliance